Melbourne train and tram network, with map now updated for 1 February 2026 showing the new MetroTunnel.

 Find out more ⤑

-Trains on all lines generally run between 10 and 20 minutes apart on all lines from early morning to to id evening then less frequently until about midnight.
+Trains on all lines generally run between 10 and 20 minutes apart on all lines from early morning to mid evening then less frequently until about midnight.
 Trains run all through the night on Friday and Saturday nights.
 The one major exception is the Flemington Racecourse line on which trains run only on days when major events are scheduled at Flemington Racecourse or at the Showgrounds.

 Trams run on 24 routes (or more depending how you count them) right across the inner and middle suburbs, although they are less common in the western suburbs.
 As with trains, trams run from early morning to midnight, 7 days per week, and SOME lines (marked on our map with a crescent moon symbol) run all through the night on Friday and Saturday nights.